Emery named new Villarreal head coach

 Emery has replaced Javier Calleja, who left Villarreal at the end of the league season despite leading them to a Europa League return.

-"I don't t hold any grudge but I'm hurt," he told El Transistor.
+"I don't t hold any grudge but I'm hurt," he said.
 "Now it's the turn of Unai Emery and I hope he takes them as high as possible.

 "I'm hurt by the way this has happened.
 I would have done it differently."

-Villarreal lost three of their final five games of the season but had previously been on a six-game unbeaten run, which propelled them back into contention for Europe.
+Villarreal lost three of its final five games of the season but had previously been on a six-game unbeaten run, which propelled them back into contention for Europe.